Advocacy Toolkit

 • Keep it simple.
 Your letter should address a single topic or issue.
 Typed, one-page letters structured like this are best:

 2. Provide more detail.
-Be more factual than emotional.
-Provide specific rather than general information about how the topic affects you and others.
+Provide specific information about how the topic affects you and others.
+A short and sweet personal connection and/or memorable anecdote will go a long way.
 If a certain bill is involved, cite the correct title or number whenever possible.

 3. Close by requesting the action you want taken, such as a vote for or against a bill, or change in general policy.